Which Oil is Best for a Kidney Patient?

 One tablespoon of olive oil contains about 9 grams of MUFAs, 2 grams of PUFAs, and 2 grams of saturated fat.
 Extra virgin olive has two additional grams of MUFA.

 Pure olive oil is not actually pure but a blend of extra virgin olive oil and processed oils.
 Light olive oil refers to the flavor of the oil and color of the oil.
-They are processed down to get a lighter color.
+The processing creates a lighter color.
 These oils should be avoided.

 Olive oil is also low in sodium, potassium, and phosphorus making it a type of fat that is ok for people with kidney disease.